 B. J. Thomas

-Brother Thomas and his wife, Sondra, are the parents of three sons, David, Mark, and Aaron, and have eight grandchildren.
+Brother Thomas and his wife, Sondra, are the parents of three sons, David, Mark, and Aaron, and have six grandchildren and two great grandchildren.
 They make their home on the beautiful Greers Ferry Lake in North Central Arkansas.

 Aubrey L. Jayroe

 Aubrey L. Jayroe was the pastor of ConnectPoint Church in Forrest city for over 40 years.
 He is blessed with his wife, Donna, his son, Trent, Daughter-in-law, Heather, and grandchildren, Maggie and Ian.

 He is an accredited tax advisor, accredited tax preparer, and Certified Tax Professional with a Master’s Degree in Business Administration.
 He is the President of Jayroe & Company, Inc., a full-time accounting firm with over 1,600 clients specializing in income tax preparation and consultation with non-profit organizations.
 He is also the Vice-President of Jaypay, Inc. a firm specializing in bookkeeping services and payroll services across the United States.